echronos/echronos/packages/machine-p2020rdb-pca/machine-p2020rdb-pca-manual.md

 `interrupt-buffering-example`
 =============================

-This example program functions as an echo server for characters typed into P2020's DUART2 device, and all use of DUART2 is interrupt-driven.
+This example system functions as an echo server for characters typed into P2020's DUART2 device, and all use of DUART2 is interrupt-driven.
-The interrupt handler first buffers the data from DUART2's RX FIFO to a task, which then transmits the data via DUART2's TX FIFO.
+The interrupt handler (implemented by `interrupt-buffering-example.c`) first buffers the data from DUART2's RX FIFO to a task (implemented by `task-echo-example.c`), which then transmits the data via DUART2's TX FIFO.

-The program serves to demonstrate one possible way to synchronize the buffering of data from interrupt handler to task.
+The system serves to demonstrate one possible way to synchronize the buffering of data from interrupt handler to task.
 Generally, this must rely on some platform-specific method, because interrupts are a platform-specific feature.
 In this implementation, we choose to synchronize the interrupt handler and task's concurrent access to the buffer by having the task disable interrupts using the `wrteei` instruction while it accesses the buffer.